CarTrawler taken over by TowerBrook in €100m deal

 Mr Barry said that TowerBrook “and their deep operational experience and strong network will enable CarTrawler to not only return to previous growth levels but further expand and scale our business”.

-It first emerged earlier this month that TowerBrook was in advanced talks to take over CarTrawler, after the software company went about erasing emergency financing.
+It first emerged earlier this month that TowerBrook was in advanced talks to take over CarTrawler, after the software company went about raising emergency financing.